The Card Counter: Plot

 At their next stop, Tell informs La Linda that he is interested in making an arrangement.
-He reveals to her his desire to go on the World Series of Poker (WSOP) tour in order to win enough money to help Cirk cover his debts and start a new life, after which Tell will retire.
+He expresses a desire to go on the World Series of Poker (WSOP) tour in order to win enough money to help Cirk cover his debts and start a new life, after which Tell will retire.
 After early WSOP matches, Tell makes money but loses to Mr. USA, an obnoxious Ukrainian player who has taken on a jingoistic American persona.
 He bonds with Cirk and feels a growing attraction to La Linda but avoids getting too close as he continues making money gambling.

-At a qualifying round in Panama City, Cirk shares that he still plans to kill Gordo.
+At a qualifying round in Panama City, Cirk discloses that he still plans to kill Gordo.
 Tell takes Cirk back to his motel, confronting the younger man with a harsh interrogator persona.
 He presents Cirk with $150,000 from his gambling winnings, enough for Cirk to pay off his and his mother's debts and return to college.
-He insists Cirk return to his mother in Oregon and forget about Gordo, threatening violence if he does not comply; Cirk leaves with the money.
+He insists Cirk return to his mother and forget about Gordo, threatening violence if he does not comply; Cirk leaves with the money.
 Tell, who has begun a relationship with La Linda, advances to the final table of the WSOP.
 While on a break he receives a message from Cirk, revealing that rather than returning home he went to Gordo's house to kill him.
 Tell is unsettled during the resumed match and abruptly walks off the casino floor.
-A news report shows that Gordo had killed an armed home intruder, presumably Cirk.
+A news report shows that Gordo has killed an armed home intruder, presumably Cirk.

-Tell drives through the night to get to Gordo's house, where he covers the furniture as he does in his motel rooms.
+Tell drives through the night to reach Gordo's house, where he covers the furniture as he does in his motel rooms.
 Gordo returns home and Tell holds him at gunpoint, revealing who he is and why he is there.
 Rather than shooting him, Tell takes Gordo into another room for a "dramatic reenactment" of their time in Abu Ghraib.
 Both men are heard screaming in agony and eventually Tell emerges from the room severely wounded and covered in blood.
 He calls the police to report a homicide.
 Tell is incarcerated in the same military prison as before, accepting the routine and ascetic setting as he feels it is what he deserves.
 La Linda arrives for a visit and the two reach out to each other, each placing a single finger on the glass separating them.